alphagov/govuk-rfcs/rfc-083-case-insensitive-routing.md

 ## Summary

-Make lowercase base paths canonical and redirect any uppercase or mixed-case base paths to their lowercase equivalent, except the final part if it is a filename.
+Make base paths case insensitive for routing purposes, and only allow one case of a base path to be registered with the router and publishing-api.

 ## Problem